natemella/Paper/Paper/manuscript.md

  standard metric to compare accuracy over sensitivity in order to quanitify the discriminatory power of a classifier predictive
  model: a AUROC of 1 indicates perfect prediction accuracy and a AUROC of 0.5 is the equivalent of a random guess.

  For each algorithm, the clinical-variable-only models showed substantial predictive power, with AUROCs significantly higher than 0.5 (range: 0.62 – 0.67) when averaged across cancer types.
-In only 3 out of 56 cases, the model built from mRNA Expression data had predictive power similar to that of the corresponding clinical-variable-only model .
+In only 3 out of 56 cases, the model built from mRNA Expression data had predictive power similar to that of the corresponding clinical-variable-only model.
 The relative predictive power of individual molecular data sets strongly depended on the cancer type; for example, the prognostic power was generally higher for STAD than for the other six cancer types.

  **Table 1 overview of samples**